tianyuduan/iLearn/CSconcepts/OOP.md

 const another = new Circle(1);
 ```

 You can not add a new property to an existing object constructor without modifying the constructor itself.
+So how would you add a property to the constructor function without modifiying it?

+In comes the **prototype**.

-All JavaScript objects inherit properties and methods from a prototype, thus, Each Object has a private property that holds a link to another object called its Prototype.
+All JavaScript objects inherit properties and methods from a prototype, thus, each Object has a private property that holds a link to another object called its Prototype.

 That Prototype also has its own prototype and so on, until it points to null as its prototype.
 Null has no prototype, so acts as the final link to the **prototype chain**.

 The JavaScript prototype property allows you to add new properties to object constructors, doing so allows for faster object creation and it will apply it not only to the class, but also any current object instances of that class.
-Doing so also makes use of less copy & pasta code, no need to repeat certain functions each time, at instanitiation.
+Doing so also makes use of less copy & pasta code, no need to repeat certain functions each time, instead, we use prototypes as a reference to that function when its needed.

-Calling prototype allows you to see all the built-in properties.
-Constructor function will point back to Object() function.

 ```
 function Person(first, last, age, eyecolor) {